yellowamit/BouncingBallGame/README.md

-- version 1.0
+- # version 1.0
   - overview
      - balls will be bouncing around u just have to use up,down,left,right buttons to move evil circle that captures balls
      - circle remaining count on right corner
+     - when 2 balls meet they change color
      - refresh to restart
   - built
     - using javascript and canva api for colorfull balls
-- updated to version 2.0
+- # updated to version 2.0
   - added: mouse,trackpad and touch support which was previously just physical buttons
   - added: restart button instead of just a refresh promt